GAWdessey/ReStart/labs/Readme.md

 * **Cloud Security:** Experience implementing the principle of least privilege using AWS IAM.
 I can configure security groups, network ACLs, and manage encryption for data at rest and in transit.
 * **Infrastructure Management:** Ability to launch and manage EC2 instances, configure Elastic Load Balancers, and set up Auto Scaling groups to maintain application performance.
 * **Data Management:** Understanding of both relational (RDS) and non-relational (DynamoDB) database deployment and management, including backup and multi-AZ configurations.
-* **Cloud Storage:** Practical experience managing object storage with Amazon S3 and centralized file systems with Amazon EFS.
+* **Cloud Storage:** Practical experience managing object storage with Amazon S3, persistent block storage with Amazon EBS, and centralized file systems with Amazon EFS.

 ---